willemw12/get_iplayer_downloader/README.md

 This program is a graphical version of the command `get_iplayer --tree`, followed by `get_iplayer --pid` or `get_iplayer --info`.
 It displays programmes in a large tree view with two main columns: serie title, episode title plus episode description.
 This program works best with a screen resolution of 1024x768 or higher.

-You can predefine category search filters and you can continue using the program, while get\_iplayer is downloading in the background.
+You can continue using the program, while get\_iplayer is downloading in the background.
 I let the downloads run in one or more terminal windows, so I can see when a download hangs or fails.
 Note that get\_iplayer has a fixed download list size (info\_limit = 40).

 Some screenshots: